 Any Normal Person An ultrasound was performed that revealed a problem with our baby.
 It might not turn out to be a big deal, but it could turn out to be an indicator of a profound disability.
 The doctors scheduled her labor to be induced Thursday night with an anticipated delivery on Friday, when all the specialists would be easily at hand.

-Second children are less scary, you have been through everything before and you have some experience with what you expect to face.
+Second children are often less scary, you have been through everything before and you have some experience with what you expect to face–most of the time anyway.

 Enter the Deuce Part 1: Without intervention, our son would code.
 I was watching what the death of a newborn looks like.
 I was watching our son die.